 How to Clear Your Browser Cache

-A cache is temporary storage for website data used to improve your browsing experience; however, sometimes, the cache can store outdated information and will need to be cleared.
+A cache is a temporary storage for website data used to improve your browsing experience; however, sometimes, the cache can store outdated information and will need to be cleared.
 In most modern browsers, you can access the menu to clear your browser cache by pressing Ctrl-Shift-Delete.

 - Google Chrome

 - Chrome - Desktop and Mobile Devices (Android)

 - Mozilla Firefox